 A term limit does do not merely place a sharp limit on a leader's time in office.
 The political retirement of an authoritarian leader typically implies the departure of an entire generation of officials.
 Thus once in place, term limits coordinate the political horizons of multiple generations of authoritarian elites: They encourage ambitious political clients to invest their careers in their own generation of leaders rather than the current but only temporary cohort of elites.
 In turn, a dictator who is intent on overstaying an established term limit must anticipate opposition from not only his heir apparent but also from the multitude of clients who have invested their careers in patrons belonging to the next generation of leadership.
-This is why PRI-era Mexicans were able to retire their dictators every six years, as Brandenburg (1964, 141) eloquently put it.
+This is why PRI-era Mexicans were able to retire their dictators every six years, as Brandenburg10 eloquently put it.

 Hence the primary reason why dictators do not like term limits is not because they fear breaking rules.
-Rather, the political bite of term limits is in their ability to coordinate over time the political investments of a large number of clients.
-The resulting incentives help us understand why binding term limits emerge only when power is distributed evenly among authoritarian elites: only then can the first generation of leadership facing term limits be realistically expected to step down and thus initiate the expectation of future alternations in power among the army of clients at lower ranks of the political hierarchy.
-In the case of China, the effective adoption of term limits was made possible by the even balance of power that emerged within the Chinese political elite after the departure of Mao's and Deng's revolutionary generation.
-Mao and Deng commanded personal authority grounded in revolutionary achievements and charismatic personalities that eclipsed any of their contemporaries.
-By contrast, Jiang, Hu, and Xi have been regarded as "firsts among equals" within two evenly balanced political coalitions in the Chinese leadership (Miller 2004, Huang 2008).
+Rather, the political bite of term limits is in their ability to coordinate over time the political investments of a large number of clients.11 The resulting incentives help us understand why binding term limits emerge only when power is distributed evenly among authoritarian elites: only then can the first generation of leadership facing term limits be realistically expected to step down and thus initiate the expectation of future alternations in power among the army of clients at lower ranks of the political hierarchy.12 In the case of China, the 10.
+Frank Brandenburg, The Making of Modern Mexico (Englewood Cliffs, NJ: Prentice-Hall, 1964).